neverfap-deluxe/nfd-api/content/guide/INTRO-the-five-fundamental-principles-of-neverfap.md

 It simply is.

+You may attempt to dispute these fundamental truths or argue against their validity, which is perfectly fine if that is what you want to do.

-Sure, you may attempt to dispute it or argue otherwise, but doing so won't help you overcome porn addiction.
-Which is the reason why you're here, is it not?
+However it certainly won't help you overcome porn addiction, which is probably the reason why you're here.

+You know, to receive help with a problem that you fundamentally misunderstand, for otherwise you wouldn't have a problem to begin with.

+## Avoiding denial

+The key thing to understand about fundamental principles is that they are not subject to open-ended thinking.

+Thinking such as:

-A key thing to understand is that fundamental principles are not open to thinking such as: "Well, my mind doesn't work like that" or "While that may be true, I personally don't allow it to affect me in any way".
+**"Well, my mind doesn't work like that"**

+**"While that may be true, I don't personally allow it to affect me in any way".**

+This is not how fundamental principles operate.

+Hard truths are not open to subjective questioning.
+Certainly, you're more than welcome to question them if you like, however it won't help you with your porn addiction.

+In fact, there's a word used to describe when we refuse to accept reality.

-### This is called denial.
+### This word is called denial.

-This is what these five fundamental principles aim to address:

-The fact that you are in denial about some aspect of your life, which is causing you to misunderstand yourself and result in obsession with porn.
+Whether you realise it or not, the reason why you are a porn addict is because you are in denial about some aspect of your life, which is causing you to misunderstand yourself and result in your current obsession with porn.

-They are designed to expose the fact that there is something wrong with the way you currently think.
+Ultimately, the aim of these five fundamental principles is to help you expose the fact that there is something wrong with the way you currently think.

 As a former porn addict, I encourage you to embrace the idea that everything you know about yourself is wrong, and to not fight the unfamiliar.